-Beloved by many, roses are a favorite garden flower for their characteristic shape and cherished scent.
+Beloved by many, roses (Rosa spp.) are a favorite garden flower, and the characteristics of the rose flower, including its shape and cherished scent, make it easily recognizable.
 Roses have been cultivated for millennia and have a vibrant history that dates back thousands of years.
 Although they are predominately thought of as a token of love, roses come in a wide variety of types and colors, and can mean many things.

 Fossil evidence shows that roses have been around for about 35 million years, and have been purposely cultivated in the Middle East, Europe and Asia for the past five thousand years.
 In 1455 there was a war named after the flower, the Wars of the Roses, an English civil war where white roses symbolized the House of York and red roses symbolized House of Lancaster, both of whom were fighting for control of the country.
 The rose became a prized garden commodity during the 17th century and was even considered legal tender.
 Josephine Bonaparte, wife of Napoleon, was also really into the plant and collected many different varieties at her home estate, Château de Malmaison.